No matter what kind of guitar you play, changing the strings is an essential practice to master.

 Insert the new strings:

 - Take the new string and insert one end into the empty bridge hole.
-It should come out on the other side with about 2 inches of excess.
+Ensure it comes out on the other side with about 2 inches of excess.

 - Fold the string back towards the bridge so that it makes a loop.